 A healthy marriage is built upon connection and intimacy, but intimacy and sex are not the same.
-Connection in six types of intimacy (emotional, physical, recreational, spiritual, financial, and sexual) leads to a healthier, happier, more fulfilling marriage.
+Connection in five types of intimacy (emotional, intellectual, experiential, spiritual and sexual) leads to a healthier, happier, more fulfilling marriage.
 But when one type is missing, it can have a serious negative impact on your relationship.
 After all, a big part of being married is sharing thoughts, emotions, and physical affection, right?
 So what happens when one spouse withholds some of those connections?

 Every now and again, a new term, condition, or theory creates a buzz in relational and mental health communities.
 It trickles into social feeds, inboxes, and even everyday language.
 “Intimacy anorexia” is one of those terms right now.
 It’s been searched for on Google 345,000 times since January 2021.